-What are Privacy and Obscure Glasses?
+What Are Privacy and Obscure Glasses?

-How much do Privacy Glass Cost?
+How Much Does Privacy Glass Cost?

-Difference between Frosted and Obscure Glass
+Difference Between Frosted and Obscure Glass

-Difference between Privacy and Tinted Glass
+Difference Between Privacy and Tinted Glass

 We’ve noted many of the benefits and uses for privacy glass.
 Many homeowners, though, opt for tinted residential windows rather than privacy glass.

-Tinted residential window glass can provide many different benefits outside of increased privacy.
+Tinted glass can provide many different benefits outside of increased privacy.
 It cuts down the amount of sunlight entering your house, which keeps rooms cooler and shaves money from your utility bill.
 Tinted windows also significantly reduce the amount of ultraviolet rays you might be exposed to if you are sitting in a sunlit room.

 Types of Obscure Glass